Skilled Worker Visa UK

 Eligibility

-You must have a satisfactory proficiency of English in speaking, reading, writing and understanding.
+• Also, you must have a satisfactory proficiency in English in speaking, reading, writing, and understanding.

 What Does ‘cooling off period’ in the Skilled Worker Route Mean?